mem3nto0/DLRN_App/README.md

 We didn't try other versions.

 # Protocol

-The Deep Learning Reaction Network (DLRN) App is a user-friendly graphical interface that can be used to analyze time-resolved spectroscopy and agarose gel data sets.
-To use DLRN app, please follow the protocol:
+To use DLRN app, please follow this  protocol:

 1) close the GitHub page using "git clone git@github.com:mem3nto0/DLRN_App.git" or download all the files in the repository.
 It can take a few minutes due to the large files.
 2) unzip the pre-trained model files